dh-notes/vim-article/main.md

   Microsoft Word .docx

-To find more, look through the directory [Vim Awesome](http://vimawesome.com/), which has a list of plugins, sorted by popularity.
+To find more, look through the directory [Vim Awesome](http://vimawesome.com/), which has a list of plugins sorted by popularity.
 Although it is tempting to jump into the world of Vim plugins right away, the common wisdom suggests deferring until intermediate to advanced proficiency is reached.
 The writers found it useful to tackle one customization at a time.
 Vim is a remarkably